Munthiri kothu

 Munthiri kothu (முந்திரி கொத்து) is a unique festival sweet from Kanyakumari District, Tamil Nadu, South India.
-It is also known as paniyaram (பணியாரம்) or payatham urundai (பயத்தம் உருண்டை) in Sri Lanka.
+It is also known as payatham urundai (பயத்தம் உருண்டை) in Sri Lanka.

-To prepare it, dhall (mung bean or moong dal) is roasted in a kadai, possibly with a little ghee.
+To prepare it, dhall (mung bean or moong dal) is roasted in a karahi/kadai in coconut or sesame oil.
 This is then cooled and crushed into a fine powder.
 Sesame seeds and coconut flakes are similarly and separately roasted and powdered.
 These powders are then combined with cardamom and jaggery syrup.
 This is then split into marble-sized balls.

-A batter consisting of maida flour, rice powder, turmeric and salt is made by adding water carefully to prevent lump formation.
-A kadai with ghee is heated, and the golf-ball-shaped fritters are deep fried.
+A batter made from maida flour, rice powder, turmeric, and salt is prepared by gradually adding water to avoid lump formation.
+A kadai filled with coconut oil is then heated, and golf-ball-sized fritters are deep-fried until golden.
+The dish derives its name from the traditional method of dropping the fritters into the oil in groups of three, with munthiri kothu meaning "a bunch of three".